cschulzsuper/blazor-toolbar/README.md

-# blazor-toolbar
+# Juniper Blazor Toolbar
-A simple but reusable blazor toolbar,
+A simple but reusable blazor toolbar for your Blazor application.